Miami Dolphins vs. Indianapolis Colts NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Dolphins stats and trends

-- Miami has two wins against the spread in three games this year.
+- Miami has two wins against the spread in three games this season.

 - Miami's games this year have hit the over on one of three set point totals (33.3%).